My First eBay Sale Reunites ’70s Aloha Shirt with the Man who made it

 So I set out to buy and sell some things through eBay.
 The buying part was easy; the selling, well, that was a different matter.

-Looking around the house and garage, I saw many things that I could part with but nothing that I thought would be worth selling… who would want to buy a remote-controlled P-48 Thunderbolt that crashed so hard on its initial flight that the motor broke off from the rest of the plan in such a way as it could not be reattached?
+Looking around the house and garage, I saw many things that I could part with but nothing that I thought would be worth selling… who would want to buy a remote-controlled P-48 Thunderbolt that crashed so hard on its initial flight that the motor broke off from the rest of the plane in such a way as it could not be reattached?
 (If anyone is interested, please let me know and we’ll make a deal.)

 Then I thought of our friends, Bryan Goodman and Jason T. Smith, who collectively are Thrifting with the Boys and who now have their own TV show, “Thrift Hunters.”
 Last December, we posted a link to a video of them talking to a crowd of eBay sellers in Las Vegas, describing just how easy it was to pick through your local thrift store, score some great buys and quickly and easily sell them on eBay for a great profit.